K6EDWIN/K6EDWIN/README.md

-🌍 Computer Science student at Strathmore University | Turning ideas into code, from web platforms to AI experiments.
-Passionate about building solutions that matter and documenting the journey along the way.

 # 💫 About Me:
 🎓 CS student @ Strathmore University | 💻 Web Design Enthusiast | 🤖 Exploring AI<br>✨ Skilled in HTML, CSS, JavaScript, and Database Management<br>🚀 Passionate about building user-friendly platforms and blending creativity with technology.